Sreejapodupuganti/Task-Tracker/README.md

 4. Push to your branch (`git push origin feature-name`).
 5. Open a pull request.

----

 ## **License**

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

----

-You can now copy this to your repository’s README.md file.
-Replace placeholders like `path/to/image` or `yourusername` with the actual values relevant to your project.
-Add real screenshots and GIFs to make it more visually appealing.